kil1s/OtherParams/README.md

 If you're using Gradle, you could add OtherParams as a dependency with the following steps:

 1. Add `maven { url 'https://jitpack.io' }` to the `repositories` in your `build.gradle`.
-2. Add `compile 'com.github.FlorianSteenbuck:OtherParams:dev-SNAPSHOT'`the `dependencies` in your `build.gradle`.
-Replace `dev-SNAPSHOT` with the latest release.
+2. Add `compile 'com.github.FlorianSteenbuck:OtherParams:master-SNAPSHOT'`the `dependencies` in your `build.gradle`.
+Replace `master-SNAPSHOT` with the latest release.